Tony118g/doctor-diary/README.md

 Various tests were carried out for this project.

-NB: HTML, CSS and JavaScript were provided in the [code intitute template](https://github.com/Code-Institute-Org/python-essentials-template) and are not in scope for this project as well as the aspect of responsive design, therefore they were not taken into consideration.
+NB - HTML, CSS, and JavaScript were provided in the [code institute template](https://github.com/Code-Institute-Org/python-essentials-template) and are not in scope for this project as well as the aspect of responsive design, therefore they were not taken into consideration.

 ### Python PEP8 Validation